Moving Towards Inclusive Prosperity in Nicaragua's Agri-Food and Export Sectors(Technolinks+)

 MEDA, the Institute of Agricultural Technology, and the Ministry of Local Economy are collaborating to accelerate Nicaraguan small farmers’ and agri-food processors’ adoption of productive technologies needed to increase harvest, improve produce quality and grow overall farm profitability, at the enterprise and export supply chain levels.

-Nicaragua continues to be one of the least developed countries in Latin America, but is also a country with a resilient history and well known because its productive culture.
+Nicaragua continues to be one of the least developed countries in Latin America but is also a country with a resilient history and well known of because its productive culture.
 In Nicaragua, more than 55% of people in poverty live in rural areas.
 Agriculture is essential for the Nicaraguan economy and comprises 19% of the Gross Domestic Product (GDP).
 The low levels of agricultural exports in relation to its Central American neighbors indicate a substantial low yield, as well as an investment opportunity for its development.

 Low farm and enterprise productivity is partly attributable to inadequate use and access to technology.
-As found in the 2011 Fourth Agriculture Census, only one to 2% of Nicaraguan small-scale farmers have access to basic technologies, such as improved seeds and irrigation.
+As found in the 2011 Fourth Agriculture Census, only 1 to 2% of Nicaraguan small-scale farmers have access to basic technologies, such as improved seeds and irrigation.

 Technology finance for farmers and enterprises is also in short supply.
 Equipment distributors and agri-food processors with growth potential find it difficult to access the capital, technical and mentoring assistance they need to grow into vibrant, competitive engines of equitable growth.
 Nicaragua needs to spur export growth, and thereby sustainably expand livelihood opportunities for small-scale farmers with special attention to women producers.